Skip to Content

 Use High-Quality Tire Covers

-You may have read our post about why we love our new RV tire covers and which ones are our favorites.
+You may have read our post about why we loved RV tire covers so much and which ones became our favorites.
 A good quality tire cover extends the life of your RV tires and this alone makes them well worth the investment.

 We consider RV tire covers to be an essential piece of RV gear.
-In fact, we love our new tire covers so much that we even made a video about them.
+In fact, we loved the tire covers we had on our diesel pusher so much that we even made a video about them.

 SnapRing TireSavers by Covercraft are hands down the best RV tire covers we’ve had in our two decades of RVing.
 Heck, they’re the best we’ve ever seen… by a lot!

-Not only do they offer excellent protection for our very expensive RV tires, but they’re a snap to use (hence the name).
+Not only do they offer excellent protection for very expensive RV tires, but they’re a snap to use (hence the name).
 And the easier a piece of gear is to use, the more likely we are to use it, even for shorter stays.
-And, thanks to our friends over at Covercraft, you can now save 10% on SnapRing TireSavers when you order direct from their website using the following discount code:

 Use a Good Quality Tire Cleaner and UV Protectant